 For a detailed analysis of Yama and Niyama, see The Foundations of Yoga on this website.

 Our daily schedule is very simple with little variation.
-We arise at four in the morning and meditate for three hours.
-Then we celebrate the Holy Eucharist according to the Wedgwood-Leadbeater form.
+We arise at 3:30 a.m. in the morning and meditate for three to four hours.

-Since we are completely self-supporting, after the Liturgy we engage in various forms of work until 3:00 p.m.
+Since we are completely self-supporting, after breakfast we engage in various forms of work until 3:00 p.m., when we eat dinner.

 We end the day at eight in the evening.

-The monastery life is totally communal, including a common dormitory according to the Rule of Saint Benedict.
+The monastery life is totally communal, including a common dormitory.

-We are vegetarian, never eating meat, fish or eggs or anything derived from them to any degree.
+We are strictly vegan, never eating meat, fish, eggs, dairy or anything derived from them to any degree.
 We also abstain absolutely from nicotine, alcohol, caffeine, and mind-altering drugs.
 There are no exceptions.
-We cannot accommodate special diets.

 Before even considering membership in our ashram, an aspirant should have carefully read (not skimmed) the following: